 Cuffaro, M. E. and Hartmann, S. (eds.).
 Open Systems: Physics, Metaphysics, and Methodology.
-Oxford University Press (in preparation).
+Oxford University Press (2026).

 Michael Janas, Michael E. Cuffaro, and Michel Janssen.